Health Care Renewal

 Clinical IT should under no circumstances present a mission hostile user experience.

-Ironically, we as a culture devote far more time and energy debating the user experience presented by Windows XP/Vista/7, vs. Mac OS X, vs. various Linux flavors, and of PDA's, MP3 players and cellphones!
+Remarkably (and ironically), we as a culture devote far more time and energy debating the user experience presented by Windows XP/Vista/7, vs. Mac OS X, vs. various Linux flavors, and of PDA's, MP3 players and cellphones than of mission critical health IT.

 The EHR user experience?
 Bluntly stated, "let the doctors eat cake" seems to be the Marie Antoinette-like corporate attitude.

-What I have seen in production systems actually in use would have earned an "F" for even an undergrad in a course on HCI (human computer interaction) and certainly in my healthcare informatics courses.
+What I have seen in production systems actually in use would have earned a failing grade for an undergrad in a course on HCI (human computer interaction) and certainly in my graduate healthcare informatics courses.

 Here is mid 1980's wisdom written for the U.S. Air Force on user interfaces: